KillerJacKTM05/ExpressionClassifier/README.md

 # Version 0.3
 New data loading module added.
 It uses stratifying train_test_split method for getting at least a sample from each class.
 Because, our dataset is highly imbalanced and our training phase was affected by this problem.
 Visualizing methods also revised.
 Now we are randomly taking 4 images from next batch with considering they have also unique labels.
-Training now be done with the batch size 16 and 25 epochs.
+Training now be done with the batch size 16 and 25 epochs with the train-valid ratio of 75:25.
 - Accuracy: 0.625
 - Precision: 0.9166666666666666
 - Recall: 0.625